7ttzz9bgrk-hue/Management-PDO/README.md

 **Notes:**
 - Changes are saved to the original source Excel file
 - New columns are added to the Excel sheet for all rows (empty for other rows)
-- If the Excel file was modified externally, you'll be prompted to refresh
+- If the Excel file was modified externally, the app will refresh automatically

 ## Customization